nasa-jpl/explorer-1/CONTRIBUTING.md

 If any changes were made to the src files, be sure to [build to dist](#getting-started) before publishing to NPM.

+Don't forget to update the version number in `package.json` and run `npm install` to propagate it to `package-lock.json`!

 1. Login to the public npm registry with your account that has permission to manage this package
    ```bash
    npm login